FROM TIME TO TIME – A Quarterly Report on the Activities

 - Hosting and administering year-round education seminars to help local officials deal with and solve issues and problems at the municipal level.

-- Establishing the Gang Prevention and Youth Violence Task Force, chaired by Mayor Bob Bowser of East Orange, to develop and promote a comprehensive and compassionate approach to the large and growing gang epidemic infecting New Jersey.
-Mayor Bowser has represented the League at a Press Conference and at a seminar at Princeton University on the problem; and he has led the Task Force in discussions with the Administration that led to Governor Corzine’s new anti-gang initiatives.
+- Joining Governor Corzine at the unveiling of his anti-gang initiatives on the State House steps.
+Our Gang Prevention and Youth Violence Task Force, chaired by Mayor Bob Bowser of East Orange, participated in the development and promotion of this comprehensive and compassionate approach to the large and growing gang epidemic infecting New Jersey.
+Mayor Bowser and East Orange City Police Director Jose M. Cordero also joined Attorney General Anne Milgram at the League’s crime fighting workshop at Princeton University.
+Mayor Bowser has led the Task Force in discussions with the Legislature promoting Governor Corzine’s new anti-gang initiatives.

-- Made available audio recordings of dozens of educational sessions from the Annual Conference
+- Making available audio recordings of dozens of educational sessions from the Annual Conference

 - Providing an informational Legal Consultation Service through the Bureau of Municipal Information for municipal officials.